BurntSushi/blog/content/post/ripgrep.md

 be run on two samples of the [OpenSubtitles2016](http://opus.lingfil.uu.se/OpenSubtitles2016.php) dataset.
-One sample will be English and therefore predominantly ASCII, and another sample will be in Russian and therefore predominantly Cycrillic.
+One sample will be English and therefore predominantly ASCII, and another sample will be in Russian and therefore predominantly Cyrillic.
 The patterns for the Russian sample were translated from English using Google Translate.
 (Sadly, I can't read Russian, but I have tried each search by hand and confirmed that a sample of the results I was looking at were relevant by piping